pipegalera/pipegalera.github.io/content/posts/minimalistic_homeserver_1/index.md

 **The desktop interface takes 3% of my N100 CPU usage when in use, and 1% in idle** - and you can always remove the desktop UX later if you don't use it.

-Ubuntu Desktop 24 is has great reviews, feels very polished, it's a secure distro and it's well supported by Canonical (parent company).
+I choose Ubuntu Desktop 24 because it has great reviews in the community, feels very polished, and the security updates are well supported by Canonical (parent company).

-[Follow the official instructions](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview), to install the OS in the server.
-They are illustrated and easy to follow.
+[Follow the official instructions](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview) to install it - they are illustrated and easy to follow.

 After installing the OS, remember to update and upgrade (e.g. `sudo apt update && upgrade`).

 ## 3. Docker